17th season at utah state

 Duryea played basketball at Denton (Texas) High School and Texas Pan-American before transferring to North Texas.
 At UNT, Duryea was a co-captain in 1988 for one of only three teams in school history to advance to the NCAA Tournament.

-Assistant Coach sixth Season at Utah State
+Assistant Coach, seventh Season at Utah State

 Prior to joining the Utah State staff, Felton spent the 2007-08 season as an assistant at Sacramento State.
 In all, Felton brought nine years of coaching experience with him to Utah State and had coached 11 players who earned all-conference honors.